friends-of-presta/security-advisories/_posts/2023-09-08-compromised-install-dir.md

 or ask your hosting company to detect and notify you if an install directory is detected.

-If you have an install directory at the root of your Prestashop installation, you should grep your access log to check if the directory was accessed.
+If you have an install directory at the root of your Prestashop installation, you should search your access log to check if the directory was accessed.